AllStarLink/ASL3-Manual/docs/adv-topics/broadcastify.md

 The "modern method" of streaming to Broadcastify uses a helper application `/usr/libexec/asl3/rpt_audio_writer` to take the audio out of Asterisk/app_rpt via the `outstreamcmd` directive and write it to a FIFO pipe.
-The asl-broadcastify service then picks up the audio from the pipe and streams it to Braodcastify via ffmpeg.
+The asl-broadcastify service then picks up the audio from the pipe and streams it to Broadcastify via ffmpeg.
 This method allows independent restarting of the asl-broadcastify service in the case of a hiccup with Broadcastify that doesn't require restarting all of Asterisk.